-The application is a fillable, saveable Microsoft Word form.
-Please be clear and conciseapplications are ranked based on the responses given in the application.
+The application is a fillable, saveable Word form.
+Please be clear and concise-applications are ranked based on the responses given in the application.
 Read the information on the front of the application.

 Enter Grant Application Year - refer to the call for applications for the grant year.
-Select a date in the grant year you are applying for and the form will populate with that year.